Foundation for Maya Cultural and Natural Heritage: Support to archaeological research, restoration and preservation

-Program dedicated to the rescue, restoration, consolidation and preservation of archaeological sites, such as the Mirador Basin, Holmul, La Corona, El Perú, Cival and Naachtún.
+Program dedicated to the rescue, restoration, consolidation and preservation of archaeological sites, such as the Mirador Basin, Holmul, La Corona, Cival and Naachtún.
 Also, they support expositions worldwide, such as the one in the Quai Branly museum in Paris, France, named "The Maya Civilization: From Dawn until Dusk".
 The archaeological discoveries that have been made in the archaeological field have expanded the information that is known of the Maya Civilization.

 The Maya Biosphere Reserve is a tempting location for the people that do illegal activities: Mayan ruins not protected from looters, jungles filled with precious wood for woodcutters, virgin land for illegal occupiers and new routes for drug trafficking.
 The archaeological projects have proven to be a key component to stop these situations.
 PACUNAM is focusing its support in archaeological sites that contribute to having a physical presence during all year and generate scientific results and discoveries that attract global attention and show the value of the Mayan culture.